Ricca665/ReiNX-SE/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

 *The (updated) modular switch custom firmware*

-WARNING: THIS IS A FORK OF REINX, USE THIS AT YOUR OWN RISK
+**WARNING: THIS IS A FORK OF REINX, IT'S NOT OFFICIALLY SUPPORTED, USE THIS AT YOUR OWN RISK**

 **Usage:**